nbrasaemle/unit-4-game/README.md

 # unit-4-game
-crystal collector game, random numbers being added up to make the original random number
+Clicking random numbers to add up to make the original random number The theme is form the Lord of the Rings, and it is called Reunite the Fellowship